-This study in the book of Habakkuk deals with issues that are familiar to our world today such as injustice, cruelty, violence, and idolatry.
+The book of Habakkuk deals with issues that are familiar to our world today, such as injustice, cruelty, violence, and idolatry.
 We may find our own prayers relating to Habakkuk more than we would be willing to admit.
-Though the weight of circumstances can be oppressive, Alistair Begg encourages us to follow the example of Habakkuk and learn to wait on God as He responds in His perfect timing.
+Though the weight of circumstances can be oppressive, Alistair Begg encourages us to follow the prophet’s example and learn to wait on God as He responds in His perfect timing.

 Sermon Transcript: Print